 This 3 bedroom self-catering apartment is comfortable, stylish and based in a beautiful historical building, located 5 minutes from the sea.
 The apartment occupies the upper two floors of the old Kinghorn Town Hall, and has a large open plan living area.
-Sleeping 6 people, it is perfect for family get-togethers, golf breaks, exploring the Fife Coastal Path and visiting Edinburgh.
+Sleeping 6 people, it is perfect for a family get-together, golf breaks, exploring the Fife Coastal Path and visiting Edinburgh.

 This 3 bedroom self-catering apartment is comfortable, stylish and based in a beautiful historical building, located 5 minutes from the sea.
 Perfect for family get-togethers, golf breaks, exploring the Fife Coastal Path and visiting Edinburgh.
 Guests have exclusive use of an attractive walled garden and there is a beautiful sheltered sandy beach close by.
 The nearby railway station provides easy rail access to Edinburgh and to the north.
 Other attractions include Fife’s many golf courses and the historic towns of St Andrews, Dunfermline and Kirkcaldy.
 The Town Hall is also conveniently located for discovering ‘Outlander’ country!